proxmox/ceph/ceph/doc/rados/troubleshooting/troubleshooting-mon.rst

 ================================

 A monitor's admin socket allows you to interact directly with a specific daemon by using a Unix socket file.
+This socket file is found in the monitor's ``run`` directory.

+The admin socket's default directory is ``/var/run/ceph/ceph-mon.ID.asok``.
+It is possible to override the admin socket's default location.
+If the default location has been overridden, then the admin socket will be elsewhere.
+This is often the case when a cluster's daemons are deployed in containers.

-This file is found in the monitor's ``run`` directory.
-The admin socket's default directory is ``/var/run/ceph/ceph-mon.ID.asok``, but this can be overridden and the admin socket might be elsewhere, especially if your cluster's daemons are deployed in containers.
-If you cannot find it, either check your ``ceph.conf`` for an alternative path or run the following command:
+To find the directory of the admin socket, check either your ``ceph.conf`` for an alternative path or run the following command:

 .. prompt:: bash $

    ceph-conf --name mon.ID --show-config-value admin_socket

-The admin socket is available for use only when the monitor daemon is running.
+The admin socket is available for use only when the Monitor daemon is running.
-Whenever the monitor has been properly shut down, the admin socket is removed.
-However, if the monitor is not running and the admin socket persists, it is likely that the monitor has been improperly shut down.
-In any case, if the monitor is not running, it will be impossible to use the admin socket, and the ``ceph`` command is likely to return ``Error 111: Connection Refused``.
+Every time the Monitor is properly shut down, the admin socket is removed.
+If the Monitor is not running and yet the admin socket persists, it is likely that the Monitor has been improperly shut down.
+If the Monitor is not running, it will be impossible to use the admin socket, and the ``ceph`` command is likely to return ``Error 111: Connection Refused``.

 To access the admin socket, run a ``ceph tell`` command of the following form (specifying the daemon that you are interested in):